-The English nouns lobster and locust are doublets (as are turban and tulip).
-Doublets (or etymological twins) are words in one given language that go back to the same etymological source but differ in form and meaning.
+The English nouns lobster and locust are doublets.
+Doublets (or etymological twins) are words in one given language that go back to the same etymological source but differ in form and meaning—cf. also turban – tulip, clock – cloak, pastiche – pastis and fawn – fetus.

 The word lobster is from Old English forms such as loppestre, alterations of Latin locusta, which originally denoted the locust, later also the ‘locust of the sea’, that is, the lobster or some similar crustacean.